Upper V is a challenging and rewarding year as the girls prepare to sit their GCSEs and choose their A Level options.

 Girls also attend the Sixth Form Open Evening to find out more about moving up to life in our vibrant Sixth Form.

-The girls continue to work with ISCO (Independent Schools Careers Organisation).
-Each girl receives one to one feedback with an adviser based on the psychometric test taken in Lower V. Each girl’s aptitudes are assessed and suitable university and career paths discussed and explored.
+Morrisby Careers profiling is offered to girls in the Upper V. Each girl receives one to one feedback with an adviser based on the psychometric test taken in Lower V. Each girl’s aptitudes are assessed and suitable university and career paths discussed and explored.
 The girls follow this up with continued advice and support from staff and ISCO, as well as taking the opportunity to attend relevant talks and seminars which focus on specific careers in London.
 Sessions run throughout the year may also focus on CV writing, university applications and how to develop greater awareness in order to match their own unique skills to particular careers.